People Want Us To Judge Their "Am I The Jerk?" Stories

 I’ve been doing mortgage lending for almost 12years now and I really hope you can hear my telepathic screams right now of ‘PLEASE DO NOT CO-SIGN ON ANYTHING WITH THEM!!!’

+General /broad run-down; Co-signing as a joint borrower means everyone on the loan is 100% responsible for making those payments.
 It doesn’t matter what verbal agreement you may have amongst yourselves, if the payments are not made and it goes into arrears, that’s going to impact all of your credit ratings & potentially stop you from being able to borrow in the future.
 Co-signing as an income guarantor is you saying you will make the repayments on their behalf if they don’t and/or fall behind.
-(I’m in Australia so there might be a few other bits n pieces applicable to the US, but from bits & pieces I’ve heard from US & UK customers over the years those basics are pretty similar).

 If your parents already have 2 places and are struggling with the repayments, how on earth are they magically going to cover the additional repayments of a 3rd mortgage?
 And it’s not just the mortgage repayments – there are ongoing costs in keeping a property to be added on top of that.
-And why do they need a third place?!
-If it’s for one of them to live in, then tell them to move into one of the existing two or sell one of the existing two.

-OHH and I also call utter bull on her claim that she can’t tell you any information until you agree to co-sign; she’s probably saying that cos whoever’s writing the mortgage won’t get the ball rolling unless what sounds like their only solution (the high income YOU worked your arse off to achieve) has given some sort of consent, (but really that person should be discussing it with you in a completely separate interview without your mum before doing anything), and the other reason she might be saying that is cos she doesn’t want you to see what her actual financial position is (and likely identify that she won’t be able to make the payments) before you’ve agreed to get her what she wants, cos it’ll be a lot harder for you to say no if you’ve already agreed to co-sign, amirite?
+OHH and I also call utter bull on her claim that she can’t tell you any information until you agree to co-sign; she’s probably saying that cos whoever’s writing the mortgage won’t get the ball rolling unless what sounds like their only solution (the high income YOU worked your a**e off to achieve) has given some sort of consent, (but really that person should be discussing it with you in a completely separate interview without your mum before doing anything), and the other reason she might be saying that is cos she doesn’t want you to see what her actual financial position is (and likely identify that she won’t be able to make the payments) before you’ve agreed to get her what she wants, cos it’ll be a lot harder for you to say no if you’ve already agreed to co-sign, amirite?

+I’m so sorry your family is trying to use you this way.
 As one born-into-low-income-household person who worked their butt off to get a decent paying job to another, I felt so proud of you reading your post, keep on climbing onwards and upwards, and please don’t let them take advantage of you — it is absolutely NOT on you if they can’t buy a 3rd property because they didn’t make the best financial choices in the past.
+That’s on them to fix themselves, nobody else.”
+Roaringm0j084

 Another User Comments: